Disability Insurance Claim Process

 Eligible for Benefits

-If you are eligible for benefits, you will be sent an Electronic Benefit Payment Notification (DE 2500E) with information about your first benefit payment.
+If you are eligible for benefits, we will send you an Electronic Benefit Payment Notification (DE 2500E) with information about your first benefit payment.

 Before you receive benefits, you must serve an unpaid seven-day waiting period (calendar days).
 The first payable day is the eighth day of the claim.